You are here

 INSTRUCTORS: Criminology: The Essentials is accompanied by a complete teaching and learning package!
 Contact your rep to request a demo.

-• SAGE Premium Video
+• Sage Premium Video

-Theory in Action Videos and SAGE News Clips in the Interactive eBook boost student comprehension and bolster analysis.
+Theory in Action Videos and Sage News Clips in the Interactive eBook boost student comprehension and bolster analysis.
 Watch a sample video

 • Interactive eBook

-Your students save when you bundle the print book with the Interactive eBook (Bundle ISBN: 978-1-0718-1338-6), which includes access to SAGE Premium Video and other multimedia tools.
+Your students save when you bundle the print book with the Interactive eBook (Bundle ISBN: 978-1-0718-1338-6), which includes access to Sage Premium Video and other multimedia tools.
 Learn more

-• LMS Cartridge (formally known as SAGE Coursepacks)
+• LMS Cartridge (formally known as Sage Coursepacks)

 Import this title’s instructor resources into your school’s learning management system (LMS) and save time.
 Don’t use an LMS?
 You can still access all of the same online resources for this title via the password-protected Instructor Resource Site.
 Learn more

-• SAGE edge
+• Sage edge

 This open-access site offers students an impressive array of learning tools and resources.
 Learn more